smsummers1/e15/vhours/README.md

 6. Configure the database environment
 7. Test Connection
 8. Add Migration to create table
-9. Setup Route and Model
+9. Setup a Route
+10. Setup a Model
-10. Create the Controller
+11. Create the Controller
-11. Create the View
+12. Create the View
-12. Run the app
+13. Run the app

 ![](RackMultipart20200425-4-1tqgdeb_html_ae819880d5e3a9a9.png)